WakiMak/trentent.github.io-forked/_posts/2017-05-15-citrix-storefront-adventures-in-customization-query-group-membership-from-aspx.md

   - scripting
   - Storefront
 ---
-I&#8217;ve written a script that can tie into your environment for Storefront or other web service. Â This is preferable over the powershell HTTP listener (IMHO) because it can just run on the IIS server and doesn&#8217;t need to rely on any external program/service. Â It&#8217;s a simple script to pull out whether a user is a part of a group or not. Â However, it does require impersonation to be able query Active Directory if your environment does not allow anonymous queries (I believe most do not). Â Impersonation will make the request come from the machine account, which typically does have authorization to query AD.
+I've written a script that can tie into your environment for Storefront or other web service. Â This is preferable over the powershell HTTP listener (IMHO) because it can just run on the IIS server and doesn't need to rely on any external program/service. Â It's a simple script to pull out whether a user is a part of a group or not. Â However, it does require impersonation to be able query Active Directory if your environment does not allow anonymous queries (I believe most do not). Â Impersonation will make the request come from the machine account, which typically does have authorization to query AD.

-In order to set this up, I&#8217;ve created a web application in IIS with impersonation set.
+In order to set this up, I've created a web application in IIS with impersonation set.

 <pre class="lang:batch decode:true">cd "%WINDIR%\system32\inetsrv"